What Coaches Need To Know About Recruiting and COVID-19

 HOW THIS AFFECTS RECRUITING AND CALENDARS

 Some rules around recruiting have changed for the time being to limit in-person interactions and keep people safe.
-With that said, recruiting will continue online/digitally.
+With that said, recruiting will continue remotely.
 Furthermore, most of the recruiting calendars have changed, so we recommend staying up-to-date with the latest information from the governing bodies.